 In my dissertation, I examine the philosophical importance of techne in Plato.
 In my first chapter, I develop a fresh interpretation of the concept in the classical period, drawing not just on literary evidence but economic and art history as well.
 Four aspects of techne stand out: first, it generally is associated with low-class, full-time occupations; second, it is closely related to teaching; third, practitioners of a given techne are specialized; and last, it is associated with rationality, which is exemplified by its association with step-wise protocols, writing, and mathematics.

-In the subsequent chapters, I analyze how this rich concept is deployed by Plato as a way to differentiate his philosophy from his intellectual rivals.
-By developing philosophy and "true" politics on the model of techne, Plato can differentiate himself from the sophists, who promise quick fix intellectualism and plausibly are associated with irrational magic; and, he can also differentiate his teleological natural philosophy from the theories of the Presocratics.
+In the third chapter, I analyze how this rich concept is deployed by Plato as a way to differentiate himself from his intellectual rivals.
+By developing philosophy and "true" politics on the model of techne, Plato can differentiate himself from the sophists, who promise quick fix intellectualism and plausibly are associated with irrational magic.

 Episteme and Techne in the Platonic Dialogues:

 I have been working on Plato's knowledge vocabulary, and especially the terms episteme and techne, in the course of my dissertation research.
 I am currently working on a paper revisiting John Lyons's work.
 I have also presented on the use of these terms in the Republic and Statesman.
 I have posted summaries of this work below.